MuchenduOnIt/alx-system_engineering-devops/0x05-processes_and_signals/README.md

     With a sleep 2 in between each iteration
     I am invincible!!! when receiving a SIGTERM signal
 9. Write a Bash script that kills the process 7-highlander.
+10. Write a Bash script that:
+    Creates the file /var/run/myscript.pid containing its PID Displays To infinity and beyond indefinitely
+    Displays I hate the kill command when receiving a SIGTERM signal Displays Y U no love me?! when receiving a SIGINT signal Deletes the file /var/run/myscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal